MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

     SerializationVersion           1.1.0.1
     ```

-    If you run `$PSVersionTable` in a PowerShell 7 terminal, then your PowerShell version will be
+    If you run `$PSVersionTable` in a PowerShell 7 terminal, then your PowerShell version is
     `PSVersion 7` or higher depending on what is installed on your local machine.

 1. If you need an Azure storage account to run these test scripts, create one now.